 Morphear aka Dr Eva Cheng

 Being a lecturer means that I am also able to help students, and it is very rewarding to see a student do well, understand something new or land that dream job after graduation.
-I could be lecturing to a big class of 300 students or teaching a tutorial or laboratory class of about 30 students in programming, speech/audio signal processing, and even a course that includes project work with the Engineers Without Borders (EWB) Challenge.
-It’s definitely a perk of the job that travelling is involved: to conferences, research visits, leading students on study tours, and even to teach in other countries.
+I could be lecturing to a big class of 300 students or teaching a tutorial or laboratory class of about 30 students.
+These include courses in programming, speech/audio signal processing, and even a course that includes project work with the Engineers Without Borders (EWB) Challenge.
+It’s definitely a perk of the job that travelling is involved; to conferences, research visits, leading students on study tours, and even to teach in other countries.

 It’s great that my workdays are never the same, there’s always something different happening.
-An academic wears a lot of different ‘hats’: from being a teacher, mentor, researcher, writer, supervisor to administrator, traveller and even student camp leader!
+An academic wears a lot of different ‘hats’; teacher, mentor, researcher, writer, supervisor, administrator, traveller and even student camp leader!

 As a researcher in multimedia signal processing, I work with a variety of people and fun equipment.
 From surround sound speakers to 3D video cameras and even biosignal sensors that record people’s brainwaves (EEG) to give us cognitive feedback.
 Working on cross-disciplinary collaborative research projects is fun – great ideas can come from people of different backgrounds with overlapping interests.
 I’ve collaborated with musicians, composers, film producers, sound designers and visual artists!